jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 ## DatoCMS configuration

-After getting a DatoCMS account, create a data model and some entries in DatoCMS.
+After getting a DatoCMS account, we need a data model and some entries in DatoCMS.
 For this example, I created a data model called `blogposts` with a series of fields and a few entries.

 We can then use our [API token](https://www.datocms.com/docs/content-delivery-api/authentication) to connect to the [GraphQL API Explorer](https://cda-explorer.datocms.com/) and see what queries and options are available and what JSON is returned.

 Again, most headless CMSes with a GraphQL API offer this functionality in some form or fashion.

-## 11ty configuration
+## Eleventy configuration

 We will need our [API token](https://www.datocms.com/docs/content-delivery-api/authentication) to authenticate with the DatoCMS GraphQL server.
 We can use [`dotenv`](https://www.npmjs.com/package/dotenv) to store it in a `.env` file that we add to our `.gitignore` so it does not end up in our repository.
 After installing the package, we create a `.env` file at the root of the project and add our DatoCMS API token to it: